hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/DareSchema.md

 <dt>Cloaked: Binary (Optional)
 <dd>If present in a header or trailer, specifies an encrypted data block
-containing additional header fields whose values override those specified in the message and context headers.
+containing additional header fields whose values override those specified in the envelope and context headers.
 <dd>When specified in a header, a cloaked field MAY be used to conceal metadata
 (content type, compression) and/or to specify an additional layer of key exchange.
-That applies to both the Message body and to headers specified within the cloaked header.
+That applies to both the envelope body and to headers specified within the cloaked header.
 <dd>Processing of cloaked data is described in…
 <dt>EDSS: Binary [0..Many]
 <dd>If present, the Annotations field contains a sequence of Encrypted Data
-Segments encrypted under the message Master Key.
+Segments encrypted under the envelope base seed.
 The interpretation of these fields is application specific.
 <dt>Signers: DareSignature [0..Many]
 <dd>A list of 'presignature'
 <dt>Recipients: DareRecipient [0..Many]
 <dd>A list of recipient key exchange information blocks.
+<dt>Policy: DarePolicy (Optional)
+<dd>A DARE security policy governing future additions to the container.
 <dt>ContentMetaData: Binary (Optional)
 <dd>If present contains a JSON encoded ContentInfo structure which specifies
 plaintext content metadata and forms one of the inputs to the envelope digest value.
-<dt>ContainerInfo: ContainerInfo (Optional)
+<dt>SequenceInfo: SequenceInfo (Optional)
 <dd>Information that describes container information
-<dt>ContainerIndex: ContainerIndex (Optional)
+<dt>SequenceIndex: SequenceIndex (Optional)
 <dd>An index of records in the current container up to but not including
 this one.
 <dt>Received: DateTime (Optional)